Slideshow: A Visual Guide to Carpal Tunnel Syndrome

 Symptoms: Weakness

-As carpal tunnel syndrome progresses, you may begin to notice weakness in your thumb and first two fingers, and it may be difficult to make a fist or grasp objects.
+As carpal tunnel syndrome progresses, you may begin to notice weakness in the thumb and first two fingers, and it may be difficult to make a fist or grasp objects.
 You may find yourself dropping things, or you may have trouble doing things like holding a utensil or buttoning your shirt.

 What Causes Carpal Tunnel Syndrome?